-A "peer" is considered a physician, physician assistant, or nurse practitioner who is directly providing care to the Member.
-Contracted external parties, administrators, or facility UM staff can request that a peer-to-peer telephone communication be arranged and performed.
+For the Peer-to-Peer discussion, a "peer" is considered a physician, physician assistant, nurse practitioner, or PhD psychologist who is directly providing care to the Member or a Medical Director on site at the facility.
+Calls from EHR and other similar contracted external parties, administrators, or facility UM staff are not "peers" and calls will not be returned.